ellenpham/API-Webserver-LocalTourBooking/docs/API_endpoints.md

 ```

-### Get a tour guide's all bookings - Related tour guide only
+### Get a tour guide's all bookings - Tour owner only

 **/tourguides/<user_id>/tourbookings**